histoire-dev/histoire/docs/guide/variant.md

 # Story variants

-Stories can have different variants still representing the same component.
+Stories can have different variants representing the same component.
 You can define variants using the `<Variant>` tag.
 Same as story, you can provide a title to your variant with the `title` attribute.

 ```vue{3-11}
 <template>